-Last month was IBS (Irritable Bowel Syndrome) awareness month and bloating is a common complaint from people who suffer from IBS.
-Ongoing symptoms of gas and bloating can often leave you feeling uncomfortable, tired and less productive at work.
-(To read more on Irritable Bowel Syndrome, you may like to read ‘Natural Remedies for IBS’ by Nutritional Therapist Camilla Gray).
+Every April is IBS (Irritable Bowel Syndrome) awareness month and bloating is one of the most common complaints from people who suffer with IBS.
+Ongoing symptoms of gas and bloating can leave you feeling uncomfortable, tired and less productive at work.
+To read more on Irritable Bowel Syndrome, you may like to read ‘Natural Remedies for IBS’ by Nutritional Therapist Camilla Gray.

 The production of gas is a normal process but it can become uncomfortable and embarrassing after meals when produced in excessive amounts.
 Bloating usually occurs when there is too much gas in the gut and is produced by bacteria digesting and fermenting our meals.
 Some of the key causes of bloating are: stress, food intolerances, constipation, overeating, dysbiosis, increased intestinal permeability, low stomach acid, infections, high sugar diet, eating too quickly, and hormonal imbalances.
 Read our article: Stress and bloating: can one cause the other? to learn more.

 Diet and lifestyle changes can play a key part in reducing gas and bloating.
 Current research indicates that by supporting gut motility, gut microbiome, gut sensitivities, and dietary intake, we can relieve this common functional gut problem7.

 The following natural approaches consist of simple diet and lifestyle changes that can be implemented to promote better gut health.

 How, what, and when we eat has a huge effect on the health of the gut.
 A mindful approach to eating includes eating smaller meals, not eating too fast, and not rushing your meals.
 Gulping your food down and talking whilst eating can introduce more gas in to the system as you swallow.
 Eating food without proper chewing can also impair digestion, and put strain on the digestive system.
 Avoid drinking beverages immediately before or after eating as this can dilute your stomach acid, affecting your overall digestive capacity.